 These are our reviews of the 4 best pickups for semi-hollowbody guitars on the market:

 Pickup for Semi-Hollowbody Guitar 1: Seymour Duncan SH2N Jazz Humbucker

-- Seymour Duncan SH2N Jazz Model Humbucker Pickup - (Black)
+- Seymour Duncan SH-2N Jazz Model Humbucker Neck Pickup - Electric Guitar Pickup, Perfect for Blues, Country, Punk, Hard Rock, and Metal

 Since semi-hollowbodies are especially popular in jazz, it stands to reason one of the best pickups for the design is the Jazz Humbucker from Seymour Duncan.
 This little pup beautifully addresses all of the potential issues mentioned above.
 It’s slightly brighter than your average humbucker, first of all, which gives you better articulation and balances the natural warmth from the sound chamber.

 This is a lower-output pickup, too, and that’s ideal for a semi-hollowbody.
 It means you can still crank up the gain to get some nice distortion without worrying as much about triggering feedback.
 The tone of the distortion is as balanced and tuneful as the clean tone, too, which gives this pickup a versatility well beyond the jazz arena.